 Distributed Active Archive Centers (DAACs)

-The EOSDIS Distributed Active Archive Centers (DAACs), are custodians of EOS mission data and ensure that data will be easily accessible to users.
+NASA's DAACs are custodians of EOS mission data and ensure that data will be easily accessible to users.
 Acting in concert, the DAACs provide reliable, robust services to users whose needs may cross the traditional boundaries of specific science disciplines, while continuing to support the particular needs of users within the discipline communities.
-DAAC holdings can be searched from Earthdata Search, which is powered by the Common Metadata Repository (CMR).
+DAAC holdings can be searched from Earthdata Search, which is powered by NASA's Common Metadata Repository (CMR).

 EOSDIS is designed as a distributed system, with major facilities at DAACs located throughout the United States.
 In general, these DAACs exist within other NASA or agencies' institutions and were chosen because they each specialize in a science discipline such as atmosphere, calibrated radiance and solar radiance, cryosphere, human dimensions, land, or ocean.

-- Langley Research Center (LaRC) in Hampton, VA
+- Atmospheric Science Data Center (ASDC), at NASA's Langley Research Center in Hampton, VA

-- Earth Resources Observation and Science (EROS) Center in Sioux Falls, SD
+- Land Processes DAAC (LP DAAC), at the USGS Earth Resources Observation and Science (EROS) Center in Sioux Falls, SD

-- National Snow and Ice Data Center (NSIDC) in Boulder, CO
+- National Snow and Ice Data Center (NSIDC) DAAC, at the National Snow and Ice Data Center (NSIDC) in Boulder, CO

-- Jet Propulsion Laboratory (JPL) in Pasadena, CA
+- Physical Oceanography DAAC (PO.DAAC), at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, CA

-- Center for International Earth Science Information Network (CIESIN) in Palisades, NY
+- Socioeconomic Data and Applications Center (SEDAC), at the Center for International Earth Science Information Network (CIESIN) in Palisades, NY

-The DAACs are currently serving a broad and growing user community with both EOS data and non-EOS data.
-The DAACs work with active user communities that provide advice on priorities for scientific data, levels of service, and the needed capabilities.
+The DAACs serve a broad and growing user community with both EOS data and non-EOS data, working with active user communities that provide advice on priorities for scientific data, levels of service, and needed capabilities.

 Science Data Processing Segment (SDPS)